Heal Your Heart Through Your Gut: Understanding the Gut-Heart Connection

 Even with country-wide education and significant advances in modern medicine, the last decade has shown an increase in the number of people affected by heart disease with rates continue to climb.

-It makes you wonder: Is eating 'healthy' and exercising really enough to prevent heart disease?
+It makes you wonder: Are we really eating healthy and exercising enough for our heart health?

 The evidence seems to indicate that there's a piece missing from this puzzle, and growing research is pointing to the gut microbiome.
-The gut-heart connection is so substantial that soon cardiologists will likely be sending their patients to see a gastroenterologist and vice versa.
-1
+Scientific interest continues to grow around the relationship between the gut and overall heart wellness, underscoring the interconnected nature of digestive and cardiovascular systems.
+[1]

-Could there be a day where a stool sample, oral swab, or a breath test for certain bacteria or metabolite could reliability predict your risk for heart disease?
+Could there be a day where a stool sample, oral swab, or a breath test for certain bacteria or metabolite could reliability predict your cardiovascular health?
 Some researchers believe this is a reality that is closer than we think.

 This also suggests you might not want to dismiss gastrointestinal issues too quickly.
 A little gas and bloating here and there might not seem like a big deal, but if it goes unaddressed for too long (or worse, covered up with over-the-counter medications), it could lead to more significant issues down the road.

-So, how does the gut potentially contribute to heart disease?
+So, how does the gut potentially contribute to heart health?

 Let’s take a closer look.